timo1235/ocs2.x-esp32-software/README.md

 ## latest

+## 1.1.0
+- Some refactorings and optimizations
+- Added OCS2 Mini support
+- Completely refactored configuration
+  - Added webinterface for configuration

 ## 1.0.7
 - Added experimental functionality for fluidnc jogging with the wireless handwheel
   - Needs to be activated in the `configuration.h`